 The advanced features of the network adapter include advanced security-related settings.

-DHCP Guard: It lowers the packets of servers that send response messages such as DHCP server without authorization in the network environment and takes the network security to the next level.
+- DHCP Guard: It lowers the packets of servers that send response messages, such as the DHCP server, without authorization in the network environment and takes the network security to the next level.

-Router Guard: It prevents receiving Advertisement and Redirection messages from Routers that are located unauthorized on the network or send packets.
+- Router Guard: It prevents receiving Advertisement and Redirection messages from Routers located unauthorized on the network or sending packets.

-Protected Network: This feature is only used for Clustered VMs and when any network failure occurs, the VM is automatically migrated to other hosts with the Live Migration feature.
+- Protected Network: This feature is only used for Clustered VMs.
+The VM is automatically migrated to other hosts with the Live Migration feature when any network failure occurs.

-Port Mirroring: The management of local traffic is followed by programs that monitor and analyze the network by copying the incoming and outgoing packets on the network and sending them to the destination port or machine.
+- Port Mirroring: The management of local traffic is followed by programs that monitor and analyze the network by copying the incoming and outgoing packets and sending them to the destination port or machine.
 Port Mirroring is selected as None by default, but you can configure this setting as Source or Destination.

-How to Configure the Management Settings of the Virtual Machine
+How to Configure the Management Settings of the VM

 After configuring the guest machine hardware settings in Hyper-V, we will cover the management settings such as backup, services, or the behavior of the VM in case of failure.